Follow these steps to apply for bachelor degrees including four-year honours degrees, and QUT dual awards with TAFE Queensland.

 To be considered for entry you must be either at least 18-years old or completed year 12 and be at least 16-years old.

-From 2022, if you have not obtained an ATAR you will not be considered for entry until you:
+From 2022, you will need to have an ATAR (or equivalent) for entry or:

-- are at least 19 years old at the first census date of QUT study; or
+- be at least 19 years old at the first census date of QUT study; or

-- completed Certificate IV (or higher qualification); or
+- a completed Certificate IV (or higher qualification); or

-- have at least 0.50 year full-time (or equivalent part-time) work experience.
+- at least 0.50 year of full-time (or equivalent part-time) work experience.